dispel4py2-0/Dispel4Py/doc/provenance_documentation.rst

    clean_empty(d)

 Utility function that given a dictionary in input, removes all the properties that are set to None.
-It workes recursevly through lists and nested documents
+It workes recursively through lists and nested documents

 total_size
 ----------